gak/teslatte/README.md

 Thanks to https://tesla-api.timdorr.com/ for their excellent reference.

-Tesla API recently released [API documentation for their "Fleet API"](https://developer.tesla.com/docs/fleet-api) which appears to be similar to the Tesla App API.
+Tesla API recently released [API documentation for their "Fleet API"](https://developer.tesla.com/docs/fleet-api) which appears to be similar to the Tesla Owner API.

 ## CLI